irenehawk2910/irenehawk2910/README.md

 - 👋 Hi, I’m @irenehawk2910
 - 👀 I’m interested in ...
-Economics and progra
+Economics and programming
 - 🌱 I’m currently learning to use Matlab
 - 📫 How to reach me ... irene_hawk2910 su IG